Yangxinsix/myqueue/docs/cli.rst

   -e ERROR, --error ERROR
                         Select only tasks with error message matching "ERROR" (* and ? can be used).
-  -c ifnraste, --columns ifnraste
+  -c ifnaIrAste, --columns ifnaIrAste
                         Select columns to show.
+Use "-c a-" to remove the "a" column.
   -S c, --sort c        Sort rows using column c, where c must be one of i, f,
-                        n, r, a, s, t or e.
+                        n, a, r, A, s, t or e.
 Use "-S c-" for a descending sort.
   -C, --count           Just show the number of tasks.
   -L, --use-log-file    List tasks from logfile (~/.myqueue/log.csv).
   --not-recursive       Do not list subfolders.